Save Named PDF

 Use artboards — enable to save each artboard as a separate PDF.
 Choose all artboards or a range.
 When disabled, all artboards are saved to a single PDF.
 For documents of a single artboard, this option is disabled.

 Replace existing output files — when enabled, existing output files are replaced.
-When disabled and an existing file is detected, an incremental number is added to the file name to prevent overwriting the existing file.
+When disabled and a file of the same name exists, an incremental number is added to the file name to prevent overwriting the existing file.

 Section 4: Settings